wasmiester/310-Group-Project/README.md

 ## Project Description

-Our project is going to be an interactive chatbot that takes on the role of a would-be Atlantis explorer.
+Interactive chatbot that takes on the role of a would-be Atlantis explorer.
 The chatbot will only talk about things regarding Atlantis and will excitedly talk to the user about his upcoming adventure.

 ## How to Run the Chat Bot